2LT Joshua Gonzalez

 What was the day-to-day like?

 The day to day kept my schedule busy.
 We had physical training in the morning, then my regular classes during the day, then on Wednesdays we had our military science class.
 During football season I had practice and would go to my military science class afterwards.
 The ROTC Cadre were very flexible with me and adjusting the class schedules to help facilitate the academic and athletic load I was taking on.

 How did it prepare you for life beyond college and in the Military?

 ROTC prepared me for life by helping pay for my education, develop my leadership skills, enhance my public speaking abilities, and helped me network with a broad range of people not only in the military but also in the civilian sector.

 Moravian is a great place to be a student and cadet.
 The faculty was always supportive of my involvement and facilitated my different scheduling conflicts.
 Moravian has a great tradition of producing outstanding officers so be prepared to keep the tradition alive.

-To initiate the enrollment process into the Moravian College ROTC program, please contact:
+To initiate the enrollment process into the Moravian University ROTC program, please contact: